scionproto-contrib/jpan/README.md

 - `DatagramChannel`: This class works like a `java.nio.channel.DatagramChannel`.
 It implements `Channel` and `ByteChannel`.
 Scattering, gathering, multicast and selectors are currently not supported.
+- `ScionSocketAddress` is an `InetSocketAddress` with the IP of a Scion enabled endhost.
+  A `ScionSocketAddress` also has the ISD/AS code of that endhost and a path to the that endhost.
-- `Path`, `RequestPath`, `ResponsePath`: The notion of path is slightly different than in other parts of SCION.
-A `Path` contains a route to a destination ("raw path") plus the full destination, i.e. IP-address and port.
+- `Path` objects contain a route to a destination ("raw path") plus the full destination, i.e. SCION-enabled IP address and port.
-  - `RequestPath` is a `Path` with meta information (bandwidth, geo info, etc).
+  - If the path was created by the `ScionService` then it has `PathMetadata` with meta information (bandwidth, geo info, etc).
-  - `ResponsePath` is a `Path` with source IA, IP & port.
+  - A path returned by `receive()` (as part of a `ScionSocketAddress`) has no meta information.
 - `PathPolicy` is an interface with several example implementations for: first path returned by daemon (default), max bandwidth, min latency, min hops, ...
 - `ScionService`: Provides methods to request paths and get ISD/AS information.